faber/grunt-filerev/README.md

 The number of characters of the file hash to prefix the file name with.

+#### options.version

+Type: `string`
+Default: `null`

+Used in hash generation.
+Changing this string forces the generation of new hashes.

 ### Destination

 It will overwrite the `src` files if you don't specify a `dest`: